 The current five-year planning period is the first to look beyond our expected site selection date of 2023.
 This important milestone will bring to an end the site selection process we initiated in 2010.
 It will also mark the beginning of a new series of activities, such as implementing partnership agreements with host communities; furthering the safety case for the identified site; constructing a Centre of Expertise; preparing for and participating in regulatory processes; and getting ready to move our operations to the site that is selected.

-Please forward your comments before June 10, 2020.
+We have extended the deadline to forward your comments to July 3, 2020.
 Next year’s implementation plan will be revised to reflect public comments received, alongside latest developments.